balfiere/neocities/eleventy/resources/gaming/ps2.md

 layout: resources.liquid
 staus: valid
 ---
-{% resourcesContainer "hacking the ps2" %}{% renderTemplate "md" %}
+{% resourcesContainer "hacking the ps2" %}

 [FreeMCBoot](https://consolemods.org/wiki/PS2:FMCB){target='_blank'}
 : softmod of a playstation 2 memory card to run homebrew applications. link above has info on different methods of getting fmcb on a memory card and their compatibility with different models. i personally recommend just purchasing a memory card preconfigured with fmcb off amazon or aliexpress or something since i'm lazy and it's pretty cheap. follow [this guide](https://www.ps2-home.com/forum/viewtopic.php?t=5719){target='_blank'} to update fmbc if your card isn't on 1.966.